 traceability information (trace code)

-unique identifier used by manufacturers to label and trace a quantity of components with a common manufacturing history and thereby common characteristics.
+unique identifier used by manufacturers to label and trace a quantity of components with at least a common assembly history

-1 The notion of "lot of EEE parts" used for the radiation and lot acceptance tests is defined by the trace code.
+1 The notion of “lot of EEE parts” used for lot acceptance tests, except for radiation, is defined by the same trace code.

+2 The notion of "lot of EEE parts" used for the radiation is defined by the same diffusion lot.

-2 Several trace codes can be part of a same delivery from the manufacturer or the distributor.
+3 Several trace codes can be part of a same delivery from the manufacturer or the distributor.

-3 It is possible to have several diffusion lots (as per ESCC 21300) in the same trace code.
+4 It is possible to have several diffusion lots and wafer fabs (as per ESCC 21300) in the same trace code.

 Abbreviated terms